+Why camel milk can be a healthier alternative?
 It is a truth universally acknowledged that drinking milk provides us with minerals and proteins essential for healthy bones and muscles.
 Yet, a lot of us stop drinking milk as we grow older because of difficulty in digesting high levels of lactose in buffalo or cow milk, which are the most widely consumed categories of milk.
 What we need is a better alternative that is easy to digest and has higher nutritional value.
-This is where camel milk steps into the picture.
+Camel milk can be a healthier alternative.

 The legacy of camel milk